ProfessionalLinuxUsersGroup/course-books/docs/lac/u8lab.md

 ### 2.8 - 3 Types of Decisions

-There are 3 primary types of decisions you’ll run into with scripting, they are:
+There are 3 primary types of decisions you'll run into with scripting, they are:

 1. `Single` alternative
 2. `Dual` alternative